pytholic/what_you_seek/common_commands.md

-cmd + left # move cursor to beginning of line cmd + up # move cursor to beginning of file cmd + down # move cursor to end of file
+cmd + left # move cursor to beginning of line cmd + up # move cursor to beginning of file cmd + down # move cursor to end of file cmd + double click # open file in split tab double click # open in new tab
 ```